jeffThompson/CreativeProgramming2/Week10-YouVoteWeLearn/README.md

 ### TLDR
 * Due April 25
   * For April 18: prototype of your game
-  * For April 25: finished version of your game ready for us to uplay
+  * For April 25: finished version of your game ready for us to play
     * Upload using CyberDuck
     * Turn in a link on Canvas
     * Write final project proposal